-On January 30, 2006, CCH II and CCH II Capital Corp., our parent companies, issued \$450 million in debt securities, the proceeds of which were provided, directly or indirectly, to Charter Communications Operating, LLC ("Charter Operating"), which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.
+On January 30, 2006, CCH II, LLC ("CCH II") and CCH II Capital Corp. issued \$450 million in debt securities, the proceeds of which were provided, directly or indirectly, to Charter Communications Operating, LLC ("Charter Operating"), which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.

 In April 2006, Charter Operating completed a \$6.85 billion refinancing of its credit facilities including a new \$350 million revolving/term facility (which converts to a term loan in one year), a \$5.0 billion term loan due in 2013 and certain amendments to the existing \$1.5 billion revolving credit facility.
 In addition, the refinancing reduced margins on Eurodollar rate Term A & B loans to 2.625% from a weighted average of 3.15% previously and margins on base rate term loans to 1.625% from a weighted average of 2.15% previously.
-Concurrent with this refinancing, our bridge loan was terminated.
+Concurrent with this refinancing, the CCO Holdings, LLC ("CCO Holdings") bridge loan was terminated.

-Our long-term financing as of March 31, 2006 consists of \$5.4 billion of credit facility debt and \$3.3 billion accreted value of high-yield notes.
-Pro forma for the completion of the credit facility refinancing discussed above, none of our debt matures in the remainder of 2006, and in 2007 and 2008, \$25 million and \$128 million mature, respectively.
+We have a significant level of debt.
+Our long-term financing as of March 31, 2006 consists of \$5.4 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
+Pro forma for the completion of the credit facility refinancing discussed above, none of our debt matures in the remainder of 2006, and in 2007 and 2008, \$130 million and \$128 million mature, respectively.
 In 2009 and beyond, significant additional amounts will become due under our remaining long-term debt obligations.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2006, we generated \$323 million of net cash flows from operating activities after paying cash interest of \$127 million.
+For the three months ended March 31, 2006, we generated \$205 million of net cash flows from operating activities after paying cash interest of \$240 million.
 In addition, we used approximately \$241 million for purchases of property, plant and equipment.
-Finally, we used \$26 million of net cash flows in financing activities.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
-We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider unannounced future asset sales as a significant source of liquidity.
+Finally, we had net cash flows from financing activities of \$86 million.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider unannounced future asset sales as a significant source of liquidity.